BET Her: Music and general entertainment formats

 On April 24, 2009, network officials announced it would rebrand BET J as Centric, a new general entertainment network with lifestyle and music programming targeting "upscale" African-American adults.
-The new channel was considered to be a competitor to TV One, a similar network owned by radio broadcaster Radio One (now Urban One).
-Centric's initial lineup primarily featured programming sourced from other MTV networks and programming that had been previously announced for BET J. The network planned to launch more original programs in 2010, such as the reality series Keeping Up With The Joneses and Model City.
+The new channel was considered to be a competitor to TV One (owned by rival broadcaster Urban One).
+Centric's initial lineup primarily featured programming sourced from other BET's corporate siblings, and others that had been previously announced for BET J. The network planned to launch more original programs in 2010, such as the reality series Keeping Up With The Joneses and Model City.
 The channel also picked up reruns of the music series Soul Train, and revived the Soul Train Music Awards.
 Centric launched on September 28, 2009; its launch day primetime programming featured a tribute to Michael Jackson.

+Shift to Woman-centric programming

-At its 2014 upfronts, Viacom announced that it would re-position Centric as a network targeting African-American women.
+At its 2014 upfronts, BET's parent company (then known as Viacom) announced that it would re-position Centric as a network targeting African-American women.
 Included in the repositioning was a development deal with Queen Latifah's Flavor Unit Entertainment (which saw a fourth season renewal for its comedy-drama Single Ladies, moving from VH1).

 On September 25, 2017, Centric rebranded as BET Her, as part of an ongoing restructuring of Viacom's networks around its flagship brands.